griptape-ai/griptape-docs/docs/griptape-framework/structures/prompt-drivers.md

     ),
     rules=[
         Rule(
             value="You are a customer service agent that is classifying emails by type.
-I want you to give your answer and then explain it. "
+I want you to give your answer and then explain it."
         )
     ],
 )